theypsilon/Update_All_MiSTer/README.md

 ## Supporters+ shout-out!

-atrac17, birdybro, Hard Rich, MiSTerFPGA.co.uk and Tony Escobar
+atrac17, birdybro, Hard Rich, James D Eberhart, MiSTerFPGA.co.uk, Tony Escobar and Uri Azael Arce Zúñiga

 Thank you so much for supporting this project on [Patreon](https://www.patreon.com/bePatron?u=37499475)!
 You'll show up here if you become a **Supporter+**!